|

 The bottom row finally shows the speech once it is descrambled again (output).

-which is typically in the range of 0.3 to 0.6 seconds.
+which is typically in the range of 0.3 to 0.6 seconds or even longer.

 As the time segments are scrambled in an ever changing pattern, it is important